A topic from the subject of Crystallization in Chemistry.

 Key Points:

-• Crystallization is a process by which a solid crystallizes from a liquid solution.
+• Crystallization is a process by which a solid crystallizes from a liquid solution or vapor.

-• Crystallization is used in a wide variety of industries, including food, pharmaceuticals, and materials science.
+• Crystallization is used in a wide variety of industries, including food, pharmaceuticals, materials science, and electronics.

-• The main concepts of crystallization include nucleation, growth, and agglomeration.
+• The main concepts of crystallization include nucleation, crystal growth, and agglomeration.
+Crystal size and shape are also important factors influencing product quality.

 Main Concepts:

-Nucleation is the process by which a small crystal forms from a solution.
-Nucleation can occur spontaneously or be induced by the addition of a seed crystal.
+Nucleation is the initial stage where a small, stable crystal forms from a supersaturated solution or vapor.
+This can occur spontaneously (homogeneous nucleation) or be induced by the presence of impurities or seed crystals (heterogeneous nucleation).

 Applications: